 From 1971 to 1975, he played for the Jets, and if you don't mind, aside from the handlebar snapshot above, John Riggins will here remain a Jet.
 Drafted out of Kansas, having broken all of Gale Sayers' records, John Riggins was seen as the kind of player who might be able to replace Matt Snell.
 He did that and more.
 If anything, he possessed an eccentric streak that was decidedly less cosmopolitan than Namath's.
-It was a bravado born of the prairie, a kind of odd, middle American anarchism that represented nothing in particular - no politics to speak of (other than posing with a gun in a 1980's magazine ad for the NRA or needling Sandra Day O'Connor), no commercial products - nothing other than the zest to shock and appall ordinary people.
+It was a bravado born of the prairie, an odd, middle American anarchism that represented nothing in particular - no politics to speak of (other than posing with a gun in a 1980's magazine ad for the NRA or needling Sandra Day O'Connor), no commercial products - nothing other than a zest for shocking and appalling ordinary people.

 But I have to clarify something that I realize now.
 I mistook my first epiphany of hero worship to be his performance in the 1975 home game against New England.
 It wasn't.
 It was the late season away game at Foxboro.
 I had already watched him run off-tackle, but until late in the season, there was still only one Jet hero worth all the attention, and he wore #12.
 Everyone else remained a supporting cast member.
 I see myself clearly sitting on the sofa with Mom and Dad watching the cold game at Foxboro on NBC.
 I see John Riggins scoring not just once, but twice.
 The first was a 37 yard run for a touchdown, while the second was a 6 yard touchdown I see being scored in my mind's eye by Riggins, carrying two or three defenders across the line all by himself.
 That last one was the clincher, not just for the Jets, who would hold onto a 30-28 win, but for me, for my absolute devotion.